-- in real terms, GDP grew by 1% on an annual basis
+- GDP increased by 5.9% in real terms on an annual basis

 Download reports and data tables

-You can read the most recent GVA and GDP report for 2016 by following the link below.
+You can read the most recent GDP and GVA report for 2022 below.

-Measuring Jersey's economy: GVA and GDP 2016 report
+Measuring Jersey's economy: GDP and GVA 2022 report

 Data tables provide detail on the measures of Jersey's economy from 1998 onwards, overall and for the individual sectors of Jersey's economy.
 Data tables include: